0felex01/MTT/README.md

 - Word wrapping

 # Things I could do
+- Fix the bottom right PCB hole of the RIGHT PB touching the ground trace.
 - Design simple PCB to replace protoboard mess, needed before 3D printing a case.
 - Fix the crash if the SRT file doesn't end with a new line.
 - Fix the word wrapping of consecutive dash lines.